 Repurpose Old Furniture

 Upcycle old furniture pieces for unique storage solutions, saving money and adding character.
 I’ve transformed many a vintage piece into a playroom favorite.
+You can also explore smart storage solutions for organizing shoes to maximize your space.

 Color Coordination for Cohesion